 Baked chicken and potatoes in the oven is an easy, popular Greek recipe.
 You can use chicken legs, drumsticks, thighs, or even a whole chicken cut into pieces.

-Almost all Greek recipes use fresh lemon juice, oregano and olive oil for the basic ingredients (think of it like a basic chicken marinade) and then it’s up to you to add something extra like mustard, a bit of honey, some paprika or a few cloves of garlic.
+Almost all the Mediterranean recipes use fresh lemon juice, oregano and olive oil for the basic marinade ingredients (think of it like a basic chicken marinade) and then it’s up to you to add something extra like mustard, a bit of honey, some paprika or a few cloves of garlic.

 How to keep the chicken moist and juicy

 1. First, you should choose the right parts of the chicken.
 The traditional Greek recipe for baked chicken and potatoes uses a whole chicken cut into pieces, mostly because during the past a whole chicken was the only available thing.
 Drumsticks, thighs or chicken legs were not sold separately.

 Today, things have changed and it is best to use the parts with the red meat and not chicken breasts because they can get dry very easily when baked in the oven.
 If you love chicken breast you can try this quick and easy honey-balsamic glazed chicken with dried fruit.

 2. Salt the chicken a few hours before you plan to cook it (or even from the previous day).
 You could say that this is a type of dry-brining and the goal is to let the salt penetrate into the meat.
 Salt has the ability to absorb moisture but it also intensifies the natural flavor of our food.
 So, salting the meat long before cooking will not only make it more flavorful but it will also help it retain more moisture keeping it juicy.
 For more info about dry-brining you can this article from Serious Eats.